 A native of Massachusetts, Professor Hutchins took a BA in English from Brigham Young University in Provo, Utah.
 After a four year stint at the University of North Carolina at Chapel Hill, where he earned his MA and PhD, Hutchins returned to BYU for a three-year postdoc before making his way to Fort Collins and Colorado State, where he teaches courses in transatlantic and early American literature and culture.
 His eclectic interests are well-represented in his first book, Inventing Eden: Primitivism, Millennialism, and the Making of New England (Oxford 2014), which discusses public nudity, environmentalism, the founding of Harvard, Freemasonry, psalters, slavery, Quaker grammar, and many other topics not obviously related to Genesis or colonial New England.
 Hutchins is the editor of Community without Consent: New Perspectives on the Stamp Act (Dartmouth 2016) and founded TEAMS, a digital repository of early American manuscript sermons.
 He has published a number of essays in journals such as Early American Literature, Shakespeare, Nineteenth-Century Literature, and ELH.
 Most recently, he has edited two collections for the classroom.
 The first, prepared with Rachel Cope, is The Writings of Elizabeth Webb: A Quaker Missionary in America, 1697-1726 (Pennsylvania State 2019).
 The second, produced in collaboration with Cassander Smith, is The Earliest African American Literatures: A Critical Reader (University of North Carolina 2021).
 His second monograph, Before Equiano: A Prehistory of the North American Slave Narrative, is under contract with the University of North Carolina Press.

-When he is not working or serving as a lay minister for the Church of Jesus Christ of Latter-day Saints, Hutchins enjoys playing basketball, board games, and the piano; wrestling with his five children; and walking the streets or trails of Fort Collins with Alana.
+When he is not working or serving as a lay minister for the Church of Jesus Christ of Latter-day Saints, Hutchins enjoys playing basketball, board games, and the piano; wrestling with his seven children; and walking the streets or trails of Fort Collins with Alana.
 You can learn more about his sartorial vision--alternately described as vintage Big Bird or avant garde barbershop--in this recent interview or listen to him pontificate on Moby-Dick here.